-As of 9/30/20 | Source: GMO, Haver, J.P.
+As of 12/31/20 | Source: GMO, Haver, J.P.
 Morgan It's important to note that bid-ask spreads tend to revert to a standard level (historically, 0.8%) after widening during times of crisis, and this time appears to be no different.
 In Exhibit 4 we see how bid-ask spreads behaved during such crises as the Mexican peso crisis (1995), Russian financial crisis (1998), and the Global Financial Crisis (2008), and their following stabilization.
-From the pinnacle of the Mexican peso crisis in January 1995, it took about six months before bid-ask spreads stabilized, and roughly one year for bid-ask spreads to stabilize following the Russian financial Crisis and the Global Financial Crisis.
+From the pinnacle of the Mexican peso crisis in January 1995, it took about six months before bid-ask spreads stabilized, and roughly one year for bid-ask spreads to stabilize following the Russian financial crisis and the Global Financial Crisis.
 We continue to believe that the stabilization of bid-ask spreads following the impact of the Covid-19 pandemic and oil shocks will be quicker relative to prior crises.
 Our strategy focuses on instrument selection and tends to own securities with a lower liquidity profile than the benchmark.
 We are long-term oriented investors and liquidity providers in this type of market, and our process is able to identify dislocations and opportunities to pick up attractively priced securities.
 This approach positions us well for alpha versus the benchmark going forward.
 EXHIBIT 4: EMBIG-D BID-ASK SPREAD (% OF PRICE), SINCE DECEMBER 1993

-As of 9/30/20 | Source: GMO Local Debt Markets Valuation Exhibit 5 provides a time series of our model's estimate of the GBI-EMGD's spot FX valuation.
+As of 12/31/20 | Source: GMO Local Debt Markets Valuation Exhibit 5 provides a time series of our model's estimate of the GBI-EMGD's spot FX valuation.
 Recall that our model analyzes trends in macroeconomic fundamentals such as balance of payments composition and flows, valuation of the currency, and the economic cycle, and uses a regression analysis to produce an estimate of total expected FX returns for each country in the GBI-EMGD benchmark.
 These are then combined into a single value of a total expected FX return using a market cap weighted average of currencies in the GBI-EMGD.
 We then deduct the GBI-EMGD weighted carry from the estimated GBI-EMGD weighted value of total FX expected return to get to an expected EM FX spot return.
 Finally, we estimate a neutral range based on the backtest of the overall model to assess whether EM currencies are cheap, rich, or fairly valued.
 A value that is higher (lower) than the upper (lower) value of the neutral range could potentially indicate "cheap" ("rich") currencies.
 A value that is within the neutral range would be considered "fair."
-Based on our framework, EM currencies remain attractively valued relative to the past 10-year average.
+EM currencies, while not cheap outright, ended 2020 more or less in the middle of the neutral range, while remaining attractive relative to the past 10-year average.
+We note that were one to adopt a more fundamentals-based rather than a behavioral and sentiment-related model, EM FX would look more attractive.
+Our own decomposition of the model into these categories supports this view and, scanning the various sell-side and buy-side recommendations, it would appear that many use similar valuation-based factors in support of their view in favor of EM FX.
 EXHIBIT 5: GBI-EMGD EXPECTED SPOT FX RETURN GIVEN THE FUNDAMENTALS